-Concepts in Community Living (CCL) 4.
-Employer Ident 93-0982447 4.
-Employer Identification Number (EIN) 93-0982447 5.
-Employer address 6.
-Employer phon 6.
-Employer phone number 15900 SE 82 nd Drive (503) 408-4751 7.
-City 8.
-State 9.
-ZIP code Clackamas OR 97015 10.
-Who can we contact about employee health coverage at l this job?
-Aerry Rasmussen, Payroll Benefits Administrator 11.
-Phone number (if different from above) 12.
-Email address arasmussen@ccli ving.com As your employer, we offer a health plan to: All employees.
-Eligible employees are: All Employees working at least 30 ho Some employees.
-Eligible employees are: ours per week, First of the Month following 60 days With respect to dependents: We do offer coverage.
-Eligible dependents Spouses, domestic partners (same se ex and opposite sex t); dependents under the age of ☐ We do not offer coverage.
-If checked, this coverage meets the minimum value standard intended to be affordable, based on employee wages.
-Even if your employer intends your coverage to be a discount through the Marketplace.
-The Marketplace affordable, you may si till be eligible for a premium factors, to determine whether you may be eligible for a premium discount.
+3. Employer Name Concepts in Community Living (CCL) (EIN) 5.
+5. Employer address 15900 SE 82 nd Drive • • 6.
+Employer phone number 503-255-4647 7.
+7. City Clackamas 8.
+State OR 9.
+ZIP code 9 7015 10.
+Who can we contact about employee health coverage at this job?
+Apryl Schneider 11.
+Phone number (if different from above) 971-356-5002 12.
+Email address aschneider@ccliving.com

+Here is some basic information about health coverage offered by this employer:

+As your employer, we off fer a health plan to: -------------------------- -----------------------

+X All employees.
+Eligible employees are:

+All Employees working at least 30 hours per week, First of the Month following 60 days x We do offer coverage.
+Eligible dependents are:

+Some employees.
+Eligible employees are:

+• With respect to dependents:

+Spouses, domestic partners (same sex and opposite sex); dependents under the age of 26

+We do not offer coverage.

+If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.

+Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
+The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
 If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.